jenny-ll/ubcyogaclub/README.md

 This project is specially created for the UBC Yoga Club, but can also be extended for any small business.
-This application is made to help organize daily operations for the club.
+This application is made to help organize daily operations revolving around yoga classes.
 The main users of this application would be UBC Yoga Club executives and volunteers, including myself.

 **Why was this created?**